information futures lab

 At the end of the fellowship, fellows will share a brief summary that describes their unique experience as a fellow.
 Some things will have gone well, others not so much.
 This is a chance for fellows to tell the story of their creativity, where it led them, what impact the project had — and what they’ll do next.

-Fellowships are offered twice a year in conjunction with the Fall and Spring semesters.
-A timeline for our first cohort is below.
+Fellowships are offered once a year to coincide with the Spring semester.
+A typical timeline is below.

 August: Applications due